angristan/nginx-autoinstall/README.md

 ## Headless use

-You run the script without the prompts with the option `HEADLESS` set to `y`.
+You can run the script without the prompts with the option `HEADLESS` set to `y`.
 For example, to install nginx mainline version with brotli run :
 ~~~
 HEADLESS=y \